Chart Color Schemes

 Educational outcomes in Alexander Heights fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 16.3%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 11.9%, followed by postgraduate qualifications (2.7%) and graduate diplomas (1.7%).
-Vocational credentials are prominent, with 35.7% of residents aged 15+ holding them, including advanced diplomas (10.1%) and certificates (25.6%).
+Vocational credentials are prominent, with 35.7% of residents aged 15+ holding them - advanced diplomas at 10.1% and certificates at 25.6%.
+Educational participation is high, with 27.9% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education